bkw777/LPT_Capture/README.md

 * Re-drawn in KiCad instead of Eagle
 * SSOP chip instead of QFN - easier to hand solder
 * 0805 passives instead of 0603 - easier to hand solder
-* microusb port instead of miniusb - cables are more common
+* USB-C port instead of Mini-USB
 * mid-mount usb port - positions the plug exactly centered in the cable opening
 * Snap-together backshell instead of screws & nuts
 * Pullups to VCC (5V) instead of 3V3OUT - LPT signals are 5V